Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 We are using the `Netfilter <http://www.netfilter.org/>`_ firewall, also known as ``iptables``.

-We provide a complete and fully commented iptable configuration script, customized for the hosting of Orge servers, `iptables.rules-Gateway.sh <http://ceylan.svn.sourceforge.net/viewvc/ceylan/Ceylan/trunk/src/code/scripts/shell/iptables.rules-Gateway.sh?view=markup>`_.
+We provide a complete and fully commented iptable configuration script, customized for the hosting of Orge servers, `iptables.rules-Gateway.sh <http://ceylan.svn.sourceforge.net/viewvc/ceylan/Ceylan/trunk/src/code/scripts/shell/iptables.rules-OrgeServer.sh?view=markup>`_.

 The ``Orge section`` is the part we are interested in here [#]_:

-  - a TCP port (4369) is left open for the ``epmd`` daemon
+  - a TCP port (4369) *could* be left open for the ``epmd`` daemon, although it is seldom necessary and it creates a security risk
-  - a TCP port range (51000 to 51999) is left open for dynamically created Erlang connections (thus here no more than 1000 concurrent connections are allowed), knowing that the interpreter too must be given this range (thanks to the ``inet_dist_listen_min/max`` kernel option)
+  - a TCP port range (51000 to 51999) is left open for dynamically created Erlang connections to clients (thus here no more than 1000 concurrent connections are allowed), knowing that the interpreter too must be given this range (thanks to the ``inet_dist_listen_min/max`` kernel options)

 .. [#] More informations about Erlang and firewalling issues can be found in this `article <http://www.bluishcoder.co.nz/2005/11/distributed-erlang-and-firewalls.html>`_.